ansys/pyaedt/doc/source/Getting_started/Installation.rst

 Requirements
 ~~~~~~~~~~~~
 In addition to the runtime dependencies listed in the installation information, PyAEDT
 requires Ansys Electronics Desktop (AEDT) 2021 R2 or later.
-AEDT Student Version is also supported.
+The AEDT Student Version is also supported.